shanoaice/express-convert/README.md

 - `res.clearCookie`: Koa does not support it, so this function will always return undefined and do nothing.
 - `res.download` and `res.sendFile`: Koa does not support it, so this function will always return undefined and do nothing, consider use `res.attach` to do file hosting job.
 - `res.end`: This generally does nothing because in Koa you do not need to end the response manually, just do nothing.
 Koa will end the response for you.
-- `res.jsonp`: Koa does not have an integrated jsonp support, so this function generally does the same as `res.json`.
-If you want to get jsonp support, have a look at [koa-jsonp](https://github.com/kilianc/koa-jsonp).
+- `res.jsonp`: Koa does not have integrated support for this method, this is only a simple implementation and it currently does not support custom callback name.
+If you want to get full jsonp support, have a look at [koa-jsonp](https://github.com/kilianc/koa-jsonp).
 - `res.location` and `res.links`: Koa does not have integrated support for them, but I plan to implement them in future versions, now they generally do nothing.
 - `res.render`: Koa does not support this, so it does nothing.